Experimental cancer treatment: p53 activation therapy

 Several drug therapies are being developed based on p53, the tumour suppressor gene that protects the cell in response to damage and stress.
 It is analogous to deciding what to do with a damaged car: p53 brings everything to a halt, and then decides whether to fix the cell or, if the cell is beyond repair, to destroy the cell.
 This protective function of p53 is disabled in most cancer cells, allowing them to multiply without check.
 Restoration of p53 activity in tumours (where possible) has been shown to inhibit tumour growth and can even shrink the tumour.

 As p53 protein levels are usually kept low, one could block its degradation and allow large amounts of p53 to accumulate, thus stimulating p53 activity and its antitumour effects.
 Drugs that utilize this mechanism include nutlin and MI-219, which are both in phase I clinical trials.
 As of 2009, there are also other drugs that are still in the preclinical stage of testing, such as RITA and MITA.

 BI811283

 BI811283 is a small molecule inhibitor of the aurora B kinase protein being developed by Boehringer Ingelheim for use as an anti-cancer agent.
 As of 2010, BI 811283 is currently in the early stages of clinical development and is undergoing first-in-human trials in patients with solid tumors and Acute Myeloid Leukaemia.

-Itraconazole treatment
+Itraconazole

 Itraconazole, sometimes abbreviated ITZ, is an antifungal medication used to treat a number of fungal infections.
 Recent research works suggest itraconazole (ITZ) could also be used in the treatment of cancer by inhibiting the hedgehog pathway in a similar way to Sonidegib.

+Selective androgen receptor modulators

+The majority of breast cancers are androgen receptor (AR) positive and SARMs may help treat these cancers, although promising results have only been obtained with cancers that are both estrogen receptor (ER) positive and AR positive.
+Anabolic androgenic steroids (AAS) were historically used successfully to treat AR positive breast cancer, but were phased out after the development of anti-estrogen therapies, due to androgenic side effects and concerns about aromatization to estrogen.
+SARMs have some of the same therapeutic effects as AAS, but fewer side effects, and they cannot be aromatized.
+Although a trial on AR positive triple negative breast cancer was ended early due to lack of efficacy, ostarine showed benefits in some patients with ER+, AR+ metastatic breast cancer in a phase II study.
+In patients with more than 40 percent AR positivity as determined by immunohistochemistry, the clinical benefit rate (CBR) was 80 percent and the objective response rate (ORR) was 48 percent—which was considered promising given that the patients had advanced disease and had been heavily pretreated.
+In 2022, the FDA granted fast track designation to ostarine for AR+, ER+, HER2- metastatic breast cancer.
+SARMs have also shown antitumor effects in prostate cancer.